DigitalHarborFoundation/pi-portal-v1/src/lessons/css-typography.md

 ## Objectives and Overview

-This lesson goes a bit more in depth into common CSS properties relating to color and typography.
-After reading through this lesson and working with the examples you'll be able to start adding some visual excitement to your page's text elements.
+This lesson goes a bit more in depth into common CSS properties relating to typography.
+Typography is a vast topic.
+This lesson introduces some of the basic CSS properties.

 ### Lesson Objectives

--
+- Understand and explain what the following CSS properties do: `font-size`, `font-family`, `text-decoration`, and `font-weight`.

 ---